 WHO WE ARE

 By definition the polar regions consist of the ice-covered Arctic Ocean and surrounding land, including all of Greenland and Spitsbergen, the northern parts of Alaska, Canada, Norway and Russia in the north and Sth Georgia and the Sth Sandwich Islands, the NZ and Australian sub Antarctic islands and the entire continent of Antarctica.

-Any professional represented by the PTGA will have contractually embraced our Polar Tourism Qualifications, Code of Conduct, environmental ethos, and concept of professionalism.
+Any professional represented by the PTGA will have contractually embraced our Polar Qualifications, Code of Conduct, environmental ethos, and concept of professionalism.
 They will understand how these fit not only into the broader culture of polar guiding and the organizations they work for, but also where these concepts come from, why they exist and where continued development can be obtained.
 A contemporary guide needs to build, or arrive with, a range of core competencies relevant to polar tourism.
 Some of these are obvious and training pathways are linear, others are more nuanced and require an untestable level of emotional intelligence and a simple training course can’t guarantee proficiency.

 The PTGA is here to facilitate this development because the modern polar guide exemplifies a service role of critical importance to operators and the environment as more and more people buy experiences that can, through fact and observation, explain the changing world around them and give meaning to their lives and offer possibilities to help, Polar Guides are at the peak of the polar tourism experience.
 They provide valuable and interesting information, stories about the landscapes and wildlife, they provide safety management for each experience, and ultimately not only safeguard a PTI company’s reputation but can enhance the client experience to a transformational level.

 - To create a Contemporary Profession

 - To develop Contemporary Performance Examinations and Assessment Practices

-To provide internationally recognized training standards and qualifications for guides across all platforms of polar tourism.
+To provide an internationally recognized process of performance testing and qualification for guides across all platforms of polar guiding.

-- Foster professional tested standards of operation across all platforms of polar tourism.
+- Foster professional tested standards of operation across all platforms of polar guiding.

-- Role-model, encourage and support environmentally sustainable practices in polar tourism.
+- Role-model, encourage and support environmentally sustainable practices in polar guiding and tourism.